Sport in Sri Lanka: Racing

-SRI LANKA ASSOCIATION OF RACING DRIVERS AND RIDERS (SLARDAR) is the pioneer Motor Sports Association of Sri Lanka.
-There are several main racing events organized in Sri Lanka throughout year like Fox Hill Motor Cross, Commando Supercross, Gajaba Supercross.
+The Sri Lanka Association of Racing Drivers and Riders (SLARDAR) is the pioneer Motor Sports Association of Sri Lanka.
+There are several main racing events organized in Sri Lanka throughout the year like Fox Hill Supercross, Commando Supercross, Gajaba Supercross.
 Most of the racing events are organized by SLARDAR and Sri Lanka Armed Forces.

-Dilantha Malagamuwa is sri Lankan racing driver who is representing Sri Lanka in the international level.
-He is racing for the Dilango Racing which is first International motor racing team in Sri Lanka.
+Dilantha Malagamuwa is a Sri Lankan racing driver who is representing Sri Lanka at the international level.
+He is racing for the Dilango Racing which is the first International motor racing team in Sri Lanka.
 Dilantha Malagamuwa is the champion of 2010 and 2016 GT Asia Series.
-He represent Sri Lanka in several major international level series like 2002 Bathurst 24 Hour, Asian Le Mans Series and Lamborghini Super Trofeo.
+He represents Sri Lanka in several major international level series like 2002 Bathurst 24 Hour, Asian Le Mans Series and Lamborghini Super Trofeo.